 Nguyen Van Ha, 58.

-For Nguyen Van Ha, 58, like for so many Vietnamese of his generation, war has been an inescapable, looming shadow.
-Born during the Vietnam War, Ha later served as a soldier in the Vietnam-Cambodia War and carries the tragic mark of warfare.
-During a march at nightfall in 1983, Ha stepped on a landmine, which tore off his right leg.
+For Nguyen Van Ha, 58, as with so many Vietnamese of his generation, war has been an inescapable, looming shadow.
+Born during the Vietnam War, Ha later served as a soldier in the Cambodian-Vietnamese War and carries the tragic memory of his service everywhere.
+During a march at nightfall in 1983, Ha stepped on a landmine, the detonation of which tore off his right leg.
+Decades later, Ha would be one of Penta’s first patients.

-Shortly after he was discharged, Ha moved to Saigon and has lived in the city with his family for more than 31 years.
+Shortly after he was discharged from the Vietnamese military due to his injury, Ha moved to Saigon, where he has lived with his family for over 30 years.

-His old, wooden prosthesis weighed 3 kg and was ill-suited to the wet conditions during the long rainy season.
-Ha often had to drag the limb, a repeated motion that caused back pain and damage, and had trouble moving around for his job as a security guard at a Buddhist pagoda.
-His lack of mobility also prevented him from his great lifelong desire to travel and see new things.
+For several decades, Ha was forced to use an old, heavy wooden prosthesis that was ill-suited to the wet conditions during the long rainy season in Vietnam.
+It was particularly inconvenient for work, causing him great trouble moving around for his job as a security guard at a Buddhist pagoda.
+Ha often had to drag the limb, a repeated motion that caused back pain and damage to the prosthesis.
+His lack of mobility also prevented him from his lifelong desire to travel and see the world.

-Ha is one of Penta’s very first patients and we fitted him with a waterproof lower limb device half the weight of his old prosthesis.
+When Penta began working in Vietnam, Ha was one of the first patients referred to us.
+Through our work with a local orthopedic hospital, he was fitted with a waterproof lower-limb device that was half the weight of his previous prosthesis.
 “It’s lighter and better than the old device,” Ha said.
 “It doesn’t hurt.
 [It] is light, so it doesn’t interfere with my [back] problems.”
 He also praised its durability and stability.
 With the new device, Ha can climb the stairs of the pagoda and has resumed his job with vigor.

 During our last visit in the summer, Ha delighted our team with stories about his travels around Vietnam and Southeast Asia.
 Since being fitted, Ha has visited Indonesia, Malaysia, and Ha Long Bay in northern Vietnam.
-At the scenic boat tour of the bay, Ha even jumped into the sea, fully clothed and with his waterproof leg, to save a young girl who had fallen overboard!
+We were most surprised and thrilled to hear that while on a scenic boat tour of the bay, Ha even jumped into the sea, fully clothed and with his waterproof leg, to save a young girl who had fallen overboard!

-As a veteran who has lived most of his life with a lower-limb amputation, Ha said he never thought he would every be able to travel, let alone save someone from drowning, but with his new trusty, lightweight prosthesis, he is living life to its fullest.
+As a veteran who has lived most of his life with a lower-limb amputation, Ha said he never thought he would ever be able to travel, let alone save someone from drowning, but with his new, trusty, lightweight prosthesis, he is living life to its fullest.

 Son Vu, 20.

 By all standards, Son leads an incredibly active life.
 At just 20, he already owns a coffee store, where he spends his mornings serving coffee to his customers.
 After that, he walks for more than 10 miles to different coffee stores and sings for charity.
 In his spare time, he break-dances with his girlfriend.
-His daily routine is shocking when you realize that he has only recently adjusted to his prosthetic knee joint.
+His daily routine is made all the more impressive by the fact that Son Vu has only recently adjusted to his prosthetic knee joints.

-Son was in the passenger seat of his friend’s motorbike when it crashed into another vehicle.
-When he regained consciousness, his left leg had been amputated above the knee.
-With his whole family gathered around him in the hospital, he remembers stifling his cries to stay strong.
+Son lost his leg in the same manner as tens of thousands of people in Vietnam and Southeast Asia.
+He was sitting in the passenger seat of his friend’s motorbike when it crashed into another vehicle on the road.
+Upon regaining consciousness, Son Vu learned that his left leg had been amputated above the knee.
+With his whole family gathered around him in the hospital, he remembers stifling his cries to keep himself and the others strong and positive.

-Things became to change when Son’s doctor recommended him to Penta’s program and he was fitted with a used but extremely high quality titanium knee joint.
-After months of rehabilitation and relentless practice, Son began to walk and ride his motorbike unassisted.
-He now runs a successful business and loves to share his story as an empowering message.
+However, things began to change when Son’s doctor recommended him to Penta’s program.
+Soon after, he was fitted with a used but extremely high quality titanium knee joint.
+After months of rehabilitation and relentless practice, Son began to walk again and ride his motorbike unassisted, and eventually begin working on his own.
+He now runs his successful business and loves to share his story as an empowering message.
 He participates in Penta’s educational programs for high school students and serves as a spokesperson to address the social stigma against limb disability in Vietnam.

 Nguyen Thi Men, 29.